 In aggregate, these incentives are subject to a maximum allowance of £1.6m per annum and a maximum loss of -£2.8m per annum.
 This scheme is in place from 01 April 2021 until 31 March 2026.
 For previous years incentive measures please incentive support documents.

 Linepack performance measure

 Linepack represents the physical quantity of gas in the system and is measured at specific times of the gas day.
 The linepack performance measure (LPM) incentivises National Grid to minimise differences in the linepack volumes between the start and end of the gas day.
 This is to ensure that any imbalances within the day are resolved and the cost of resolving these system imbalances are levied to those system users responsible for the imbalance.

-The incentive target for this incentive currently sits at a change level of 2.8mcm, and the maximum National Grid can earn on a single day is £4,000 achievable for a 1.5mcm change or less.
-The maximum amount National Grid can lose is £30,000 for a single day which is the penalty for linepack movement of more than 15mcm.
-You can view our performance on this incentive by downloading our Supporting Information document.
+The incentive target for this incentive currently sits at a change level of 2.8mcm, and the maximum National Grid can earn on a single day is £3,200 achievable for a 1.5mcm change or less.
+The maximum amount National Grid can lose is £24,000 for a single day which is the penalty for linepack movement of more than 15mcm.

 Price performance measure

-The incentive target price range for this incentive currently sits at 1.5% of the SAP, and the maximum National Grid can earn on a single day is £1,500 which is achievable with zero differential.
-The maximum amount National Grid can lose is £30,000 for a single day which is the penalty for a trading range equal to 76% or more of SAP.
-You can view our performance on this incentive by downloading our Supporting Information document.
+The incentive target price range for this incentive sits at 1.5% of the SAP, and the maximum National Grid can earn on a single day is £1,200 which is achievable with zero differential.
+The maximum amount National Grid can lose is £24,000 for a single day which is the penalty for a trading range equal to 76% or more of SAP.